 Asthma Sufferers can try a new remedy: Salt Therapy

-Recently, a new form of therapy has been discovered that has been shown to reduce the symptoms of asthma sufferers, making breathing easier.
+Recently, many new forms of therapy have been discovered that have been shown to reduce the symptoms of asthma sufferers, making breathing easier, such as the use of herbal remedies like turmeric, or salt therapy (also known as halotherapy).

 Can Salt Therapy Alleviate Asthma?